SparkPost/support-docs/content/momentum/4/lua/ref-msys-validate-openarc-sign.md

 ```
 msg: userdata, ec_message type
 options: table
 ar: string, optional.
-It's the message's authentication assessment to be enshrined into the AAR
+It's the message's authentication assessment to be enshrined into the AAR header.
-(ARC-Authentication-Results) header.

 ```